 Ixia Travel Guide

-Just three miles (5km) from Rhodes Town is the developed resort of Ixia with a wide range of accommodation to suit most holidaymakers' tastes.
-The west coast receives a constant summer breeze, which tempers the heat, and provides excellent conditions for windsurfing.
+Located just outside Rhodes Town, Ixia offers a wide range of accommodation.
+It also receives a constant summer breeze, which tempers the heat, and provides excellent conditions for windsurfing.

-The shingle beach follows the curve of the main road with most of the tourist accommodation along the road; bathers should take care, as the waves can be a little rough.
-Most hotels have pools and deckchairs for those who prefer not to brave the sea.
+The shingle beach follows the curve of the main road.
+Bathers should take care, as the waves can be a little rough.
+Most hotels have pools and deckchairs for visitors who prefer to avoid the sea.

-The most impressive archaeological site near Ixia is the hill of Filerimos, where visitors can explore the remains of the Temple of Zeus and Athena Poliada, as well as the Byzantine fortifications, a 14th-century church and several other shrines.
-For those who want to head out on excursions Rhodes is full of exciting and fascinating places to visit.
+The hill of Filerimos is the most impressive archaeological site near Ixia, where visitors can explore the remains of the Temple of Zeus and Athena Poliada, Byzantine fortifications, a 14th-century church and several shrines.

 Ixia is a very 'touristy' resort, dominated by foreign visitors and tailored to their needs.
 This has some advantages but certain people may feel that the area lacks authentic Greek spirit and has been over-commercialised.